Tokens - Migrate Portal Specific Namespaces to Global Namespaces

 Overview

-Starting in Plant an App release 1.27, you may notice a warning in configuration tokens:
+In Plant an App release 1.27, you may observe the following warning in configuration tokens:

-- How to migrate portal-specific namespaces to global
+- How to migrate to global namespaces when no conflicts exist

 Why are Portal Specific Namespaces Obsolete?

-Portal-specific namespaces were originally available for DNN Sharp / DNN sites, which allows multiple "portals" (sites) on a single installation, each potentially with unique tokens.
-In the unified Plant an App environment, the assumption is "one system" where all tokens are available globally for consistency and predictability.
+Originally designed for DNN Sharp / DNN sites, portal-specific namespaces allowed for multiple "portals" in a single installation, each with potentially unique tokens.
+With the unified Plant an App environment, the expectation is a cohesive system where all tokens are globally available for consistency and predictability.

 - Go to Configuration > Tokens

-- Click the View Namespace button, then click the Edit button in the top right of the Namespace.
+- Click the View Namespace button, followed by Edit

 3. Enable Global Availability

-- Turn ON the "Available on all portals" switch.
+- On the main portal, turn on the "Available on all portals" switch

 Key Considerations

-- One System: All tokens/namespaces will be available everywhere, including in tokens, workflows, and entities.
+- Unified System: All tokens/namespaces must be available everywhere, ensuring consistent functionality.

 FAQ